 - a.
 Compare the different levels of protein structure with ribbon used to wrap a package.
-A ribbon can be stretched out straight (primary), coiled in a spiral (secondary), or stripped with scissors so that it develops many overlapping curls (tertiary).
-You can even bunch several of the curly ribbons together to make a wreath (quaternary).
-You can also use an old-fashioned phone cord to represent the coiling of the protein molecule (secondary, tertiary, and quaternary structures). - b.
-The instructor can easily use student role players to demonstrate the components of atoms and the interactions between atoms to form bonds.
+A ribbon can be stretched out straight (primary), coiled in a spiral (secondary), crimped (secondary), or stripped with a scissors so that it develops many overlapping curls (tertiary).
+You can even bunch several of the curly ribbons together to make a wreath (quaternary). - b.
+The instructor can easily use student role-players to demonstrate the components of atoms and the interactions between atoms to form bonds.
 Students can be selected randomly and given roles such as electron, hydrogen nucleus, oxygen nucleus, and so forth.
 The roles can be made clear by providing students with sheets of paper showing their roles and electrical charges in a large font size.
-Using these role players, the instructor can have students hold hands or link arms to demonstrate the formation of atoms and ionic, covalent, and hydrogen bonds (e.g., showing how the oxygen atom in a water molecule is "greedy" with the electrons-holding them close and leaving the hydrogen atoms relatively positive).
+Using these role-players, the instructor can have students hold hands or link arms to demonstrate the formation of atoms and ionic, covalent, and hydrogen bonds (e.g., showing how the oxygen atom in a water molecule is "greedy" with the electrons-holding them close and leaving the hydrogen atoms relatively positive).
 The exercise can be simplified by only modeling reactive electrons in the atoms.